Mehbooba follows father but isolated on ceasefire issue

-Srinagar: Jammu and Kashmir Chief Minister Mehbooba Mufti may have tried to follow in the footsteps of her father, the late Mufti Mohammad Sayeed, in calling for a ceasefire within the state, but finds herself cornered with leaders from the BJP accusing her of playing politics over the issue.
+Srinagar: Chief Minister Mehbooba Mufti may have tried to follow in the footsteps of her father, the late Mufti Mohammad Sayeed, in calling for a ceasefire within the state, but finds herself cornered with leaders from the BJP accusing her of playing politics over the issue.

 Her call for a ceasefire to ease tension during the fasting period of Ramazan and the Amarnath Yatra has been questioned by the BJP, the coalition partner of the PDP in the Mehbooba-led government in the state.

-Newly-inducted deputy chief minister Kavinder Gupta had recently said the ceasefire appeal should come from militants attacking security forces.
+Newly-inducted deputy chief minister Kavinder Gupta had recently said the ceasefire appeal should come from terrorists attacking security forces.

-If there is an appeal from their (militants’) side, only then we can think of it Let them first make an appeal for it,” he told reporters.
+If there is an appeal from their (terrorists’) side, only then we can think of it Let them first make an appeal for it,” he told reporters.

 Then Chief Minister Sayeed, heading a coalition government with the Congress in the state, had often claimed credit for the decision.